hvianna/audioMotion-analyzer/README.md

 Allows you to provide an existing [*Canvas*](https://developer.mozilla.org/en-US/docs/Web/API/HTMLCanvasElement) where audioMotion should render its visualizations.

-If not provided, a new canvas will be created.
+If not defined, a new canvas will be created.
 After instantiation, you can obtain its reference from the [`canvas`](#canvas-htmlcanvaselement-object-read-only) read-only property.

 #### `connectSpeakers` *boolean*